sftcd/tinfoil/README.md

 1. This scheme enables active attacks - once the DH private values are known, then all session keys are known and seemingly valid packets can be injected into ongoing sessions.
-The abstract of the -01 draft is extermely misleading in claiming that it is for "passive monitoring."
+The abstract of the -01 draft is extremely misleading in claiming that it is for "passive monitoring."
 No mention is made in the draft of the active attacks it enables.